What is Foot-and-Mouth Disease (FMD)?

 It is most important that possible FMD symptoms are checked by a vet.
-If your vet is unavailable, don't delay - contact the all hours Emergency Disease Hotline on 1800 675 888 and speak to the duty vet.
+If your vet is unavailable, don't delay - contact the all hours Emergency Animal Disease Watch Hotline on 1800 675 888 and speak to the duty vet.

 If you suspect that someone is feeding swill to their pigs or if you know of someone attempting to sell swill to pig owners, it is most important that such activities are reported to the authorities.
-The outbreak of FMD in the UK in 2001 caused the slaughter of millions of livestock, the loss of thousands of jobs, the closure of many businesses and serious long term damage to many rural communities.
+The outbreak of FMD in the UK in 2001 caused the slaughter of millions of livestock, the loss of thousands of jobs, the closure of many businesses and serious long-term damage to many rural communities.
 It was probably started by a farmer feeding swill to his pigs.